-One award will be made in each of the categories below.
-In the case of exceptional applications, more than one award may be given in the same category for a total of 3 awards.
+One award will be honored in each of the two categories below.
+In the case of exceptional applications, more than one award may be given in each category for up to a total of four awards.

 The nomination packet should include:

-- A nomination cover letter highlighting the nominee’s contributions to the mentoring of students in health sciences and cover the main points of review criteria below.
-The letter is limited to a maximum of two pages.
+- A cover letter highlighting the nominee's contributions to the mentoring of students in health sciences with descriptions of the main points of review criteria listed below (no longer than two pages)

-- Nominee's curriculum vitae (CV) of the nominee tailored to showcase undergraduate mentoring activities, which should include any publications, presentations, exhibitions, and/or performances with undergraduate coauthors (no longer than three pages).
+- Nominee's curriculum vitae (CV) tailored to showcase undergraduate mentoring activities, including publications, presentations, exhibitions, or performances with undergraduate coauthors (no longer than three pages).

-- Optional student statements – A maximum of two personalized statements from current or former undergraduate research students mentored by the nominee are accepted.
-The statements should include 1) how their mentor contributed to their success and (2) how their mentor was a role model or inspiration.
-Statements should be no more than 500 words.
-In lieu of statements, nominees can include up to five statements from the nominee's course evaluations in a course that contains an undergraduate research component.
+- Optional student statements – Personalized statements from current or former undergraduate research students mentored by the nominee.
+The statement should include (1) how their mentor contributed to their success and (2) how the mentor provided a role model or inspiration (up to two of these statements, and each statement should be within 500 words).

-- Optional chair letter – A maximum one page letter from the nominee's department or program chair can be included.
+- An optional letter of support – A letter from the nominee's department or program chair may be included.
 The letter should focus on the nominee's mentoring commitment and accomplishments (no longer than one page).

 A committee composed of councilors from the Health Sciences Division will review applications.
-It is anticipated that the winning mentor will be notified by February 1, 2021.
+We are planning to notify the award recipients by February 1, 2022.